YAMAMOTO Ryuki Exhibition（TOKYO）

 22 July - 22 August 2020

-Yamamoto has been drawing self-portraits using various techniques, and continues to try to draw shinrabansho using only self-portraits.
-This is the first solo exhibition in six years at the Mizuma Art Gallery.
+Yamamoto has been drawing self-portraits using various techniques, and continues to try to draw everything in the universe using only self-portraits.
+This is his first solo exhibition in six years at Mizuma Art Gallery.

-Yamamoto says he gets his inspiration from daily events within a three-meter radius.
-After his solo exhibition in 2014 and working in Yogyakarta, Indonesia, Yamamoto gradually began to portray the people around him as inductive self-portraits.
-In this exhibition, works in the form of several images of others will be presented.
+Yamamoto says he gets his inspiration from daily events that happens within his three-meter radius.
+After his solo exhibition in 2014 and gaining experiences working abroad in Yogyakarta, Indonesia, Yamamoto gradually began to draw the people around him in a way of inductive reasoning to further his self-portraits.
+In this exhibition, several images in the form of others will also be presented.

 As an exceptional otherness as images for Yamamoto, the figure he has painted several times in the past was of his mother.
 In the epic “Mother and War” his youthful mother is depicted as a large figure in the center of the canvas, symbolizing woman.
 His mother, encircled by Buddhas and smiling at the center of the universe, is surrounded by countless fighter jets and Yamamotos wearing school uniforms who are hovering around her, and repeating battles.
 Sexuality and life that seek diversity, repeat competition and natural selection in every aspect.
 “Mother and War” depicts this world shaped by its magnetic chaos and vigor.

 The expression of the world, symbolized in a manner so personal, holds universality as its positions and roles are interchangeable.
 We invite you to examine the expressions of self-portraits which Yamamoto has thoroughly undertaken for the past six years.